How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 Praying often does not mean abandoning everything / everyone else!

-Instead, leading a prayerful life means willingly spending more time in conversation with God, allowing Him to teach us how to live more fulfilling work lives, relationships, and so on – as He wills.
+Instead, leading a prayerful life means willingly spending more time in conversation with God, allowing Him to teach us how to live more fulfilling work lives, relationships, and so on – by His wisdom.

 As we pray and read our Bibles more, we also grow to love God more – and learn to love others better in all that we do (John 15:12-13; Matthew 22:36-40).